mfatihakbas/gcs-zarr-storage-example/README.md

 ## ⚙️ Requirements

 - Python 3.8 or newer
-- No need to create a GCP account — the project uses a shared service account key.
+- A Google Cloud Platform (GCP) service account key file

 Install all dependencies using: